-What is Quasar malware?
+What is Quasar RAT?

-General description of Quasar
+General description of Quasar RAT

-Quasar was first discovered in 2015 by security researchers, who, at the time, speculated that this RAT was written by an in-house development team after performing the analysis of a sample.
-Quasar is an evolution of an older malware called xRAT and some of its samples can carry out as much as 16 malicious actions.
+Quasar RAT was first discovered in 2015 by security researchers, who, at the time, speculated that an in-house development team wrote this RAT after performing the analysis of a sample.
+However, Quasar is an evolution of an older malware called xRAT, and some of its samples can carry out as many as 16 malicious actions.

-Quasar malware analysis
+Quasar RAT malware analysis